 We want you to be excited and confident about entering into Balance’s co-ownership program.
 That’s why we provide the option for you to back out at any time before Balance finalizes a Co-investment in your home, without any fees or penalties.

 Nope!
 We understand that you are working on improving your credit score.
 To receive a proposal, we only need to do a soft pull of your credit report, which has no impact on your credit score.

 As part of the application process, we require homeowners to submit relevant financial accounts and formal documents, for determining your income and debt situation.

 Similar to a mortgage and other home equity products, Balance charges a service fee and you are responsible for paying the closing costs.
 You have the option to pay all of the closing costs with a portion of your home equity, so Balance’s customers typically pay $0 at closing.
 In fact, customers are also able to sell additional equity to Balance at closing and receive additional cash at closing to pay off other debts.
 Your closing costs, including any cash outs you elect to receive, will be summarized in a Balance proposal.

 You’ll pay a monthly fee to Balance that includes an occupancy payment for your exclusive occupancy of the home and your share of the home’s expenses, such as insurance and taxes.

-With Balance, you may be able to utilize Emergency Reserves to sell a portion of your equity to make a certain number of payments each year — we call this a Flex Payment.
-The number of Flex Payments you can utilize will be detailed in your specific proposal.
+With Balance, you may be able to utilize Emergency Reserves to sell a portion of your equity to make a monthly payment.
+The amount of Emergency Reserves available will be detailed in your specific proposal and subject to approval.
 This way there’s no falling behind if an unexpected life event comes up.
-If you exceed the number of allowed Flex Payments, Balance will reach out to understand your situation and together create a plan for you to become current on payments, finance your home with a traditional mortgage or sell your home.
+If you exceed your Emergency Reserves and are unable to make monthly payments, Balance will reach out to understand your situation and together create a plan for you to become current on payments, finance your home with a traditional mortgage or sell your home.